 A provisional drivers licence holder is entitled to appeal to a local court following a decision of the RTA to suspend their licence for loss of demerit points.
 Pursuing such an appeal does not involve a review of the drivers guilt for any of the offences.
 The appeal generally focuses on the circumstances of the offences, the drivers traffic record and character and their need for a licence.
 An appeal can generally have three outcomes as follows:

 A common theme we hear at Bale Boshev Lawyers from clients who are facing loss of licence is that they need their licence either for work or family commitments.
 A cynical Magistrate would say that they should think about that before they commit offences.
 The moral of the story is to always be vigilant and keep a record of your demerit points.
-If you find yourself in the unfortunate situation that you have received an infringement notice or been charged with an offence by police then please contact our Mr Paul O’Sullivan for advice before you pay the infringement notice or attend court.
-Likewise if you have received a notice of suspension from the RTA, please contact us to discuss your potential appeal rights.
+If you find yourself in the unfortunate situation that you have received an infringement notice or been charged with an offence by police then please contact our office for advice before you pay the infringement notice or attend court.
+Likewise if you have received a notice of suspension from the RTA, please contact one of our Newcastle Lawyers to discuss your potential appeal rights.